 One of the best lessons I ever taught was purely accidental.
 In my Human Growth and Development unit, I gave what I thought were excellent lessons on the difference between Love and Selfishness.
 I told the students, when it comes to friendship, you have to know who loves you.
 You have to be able to differentiate between the person who loves you and the person who will use you.
 Knowing the difference between love and selfishness (users) helps you to know who to really listen to, and it helps in better decision making.

 A few weeks after teaching the Unit, a situation arose in class where I realized, that what I thought had been a series of great lessons, were really more abstract than great.
 Here’s what happened.
 I was walking around the class when I noticed an A student doing an assignment I had graded the night before.
 I asked her, “Why are you doing this?
 Didn’t you turn this in yesterday?”
 Her explanation was inadequate.
 I picked up the assignment and told her that we could discuss this more after class got started on their new assignment.
 (I wanted to give her another opportunity to tell me the truth.)
-Five minutes later, we were sitting at my desk in front of the class and she quietly explained to me that it was for her best friend.
+Five minutes later, we were sitting at my desk and she quietly explained to me that the assignment she was working on was for her best friend.
 They really liked each other and he asked her to finish his assignment.

 My response was to ask if she remembered when our class talked about the difference between love and selfishness.
 We talked about givers and takers.
 If her friend really cared about her, he would never have asked her to do his work.
 He was asking her to cheat for him.
 By asking her to do his work, he had put her in a position that directly affected her reputation.
 This was a very selfish request.
 He was thinking about what was good for him.
 As I was talking to her, her facial expression slowly changed.
 All of a sudden, the difference between love and selfishness was no longer an abstract idea; he clearly used her.
-You could see him slumping deep into his seat, as she turned to ROAST him.
-To her surprise, I pointed out that she had used him too.
+You could see him slumping deep into his seat.
+As she turned to ROAST him (with a withering glare), to her surprise, I pointed out that she had used him.
 (Around this time, I noticed my class was very quiet, leaning forward, and trying to listen or to read our lips.
 For them, the concept of love or selfishness was now being dramatically applied to real life.
 The kids had known she was cheating for him.)
 She looked at me and I said, “If you really cared about him, you would have forcefully told him, “you are very intelligent, you need to do your own work.”
 If you had said No, he might find someone else to do his work.
 He’s cute, you could be replaced.
 You didn’t want to risk that.”